 The Faculty of Health Sciences uses a composite index score to guide applicant selection.
 This includes:

-1) Your matric academic results for five subjects: English, Mathematics, Physical Science/Life Sciences and the best two other subjects.
+- Your matric academic results for five subjects: English, Mathematics, best of Physical Science/ Life Sciences and the best two other subjects.
 We consider the percentage achieved, not the symbol.

 Each of the two components carries a 50% weighting.

 The NBT should be written by 13 August 2023.

 All applicants to BSc(Occupational Therapy) must spend time observing a professional occupational therapist and complete a certificate of attendance (minimum:16 hours).
 Only observation hours completed between 1 July 2022 and 31 July 2023 will be accepted.
 You can download a certificate of attendance form from the Wits website, under Additional Forms: www.wits.ac.za/undergraduate/apply-to-wits